-- It is less time-consuming and is 15 times faster than the tray dryer (as it takes 20-40 minutes for drying in comparison to tray dryer which takes 24 hours) - Its handling of material is simple and demands reduced labour as the drying containers are mobile - ◆ It is available in different sizes with 5-200kg/hour drying capacity. - ✤ Its mixing efficiency is high. - Its temperatures for drying can be higher than that of the tray dryer and truck dryer.) - It occupies a small floor space.
+- It is less time-consuming and is 15 times faster than the tray dryer (as it takes 20-40 minutes for drying in comparison to tray dryer which takes 24 hours) - ❖ Its handling of material is simple and demands reduced labour as the drying containers are mobile - Its mixing efficiency is high. - Its temperatures for drying can be higher than that of the tray dryer and truck dryer.) - It occupies a small floor space.

-- Drying of organic powders results in electrostatic charges which can be avoided by electrical earthening of the dryer. - + Fine particles get entrapped, therefore, should be collected using filter bags.
+- ♣ Drying of organic powders results in electrostatic charges which can be avoided by electrical earthening of the dryer. - ♣ Fine particles get entrapped, therefore, should be collected using filter bags.